raquo/Laminar/website/docs/documentation.md

 2. No, Modifiers are not guaranteed to be idempotent.
 Applying the same Modifier to the same element multiple times might have different results compared to applying it only once. `Setter`s like `key := value` _are_ idempotent, but for example a `Binder` like `onClick --> observer` isn't – applying it twice will create two independent subscriptions.
 We will talk more about those modifier types later.

-4. Yes, Modifiers are generally reusable.
+3. Yes, Modifiers are generally reusable.
 The same modifier can usually be applied to multiple nodes without any conflict.
 But again, you have to understand what the modifier does.
 Setting an attribute to a particular value – sure, reusable.
 Adding a particular element as a child – no, not reusable – see [Reusing Elements](#reusing-elements).
-If you're writing your own Modifier and want to make it reusable, don't store element-specific state outside of its `apply` method.
+If you're writing your own Modifier and want to make it reusable, don't store element-specific state outside its `apply` method.